csreindeer/qucoke/howthisworks.md

- priority.py will soon have the ability to do resource management qpuroot.py runs root commands on qubits qpustandard.py runs standard commands on qubits clc has one qubits, runs different programs, much like bash will allow for abstraction
+ priority.py will soon have the ability to do resource management qpuroot.py runs root commands on qubits qpustandard.py runs standard commands on qubits clc has one qubit, runs different programs, much like bash will allow for abstraction

+ This is co cpu/qpu, I hope to move this to only qpu sometime in the distant future